machine-wide/dbj-dll/README.md

 Simple (kind-of-a) Component architecture, design and implementation.
 Using the [DLL concept and mechanism as implemented in Windows](https://en.wikipedia.org/wiki/Dynamic-link_library).

 Component is a software building block.
+Some more formal details in [here](https://www.guru99.com/component-diagram-uml-example.html), please.

-## But, what is the component?
+## But, what is this "dbj component"?

-- one component is one executable
+- one dbj component is one dll
-- one component has and implements one interface
+- one dbj component has and implements one interface
 - interface is a collection of functions and types

 All that seems very OO.
 That is because it is.
 Those are the foundations of OO.